What is MonthlyCup made of?

 Most people only need to empty the cup 2 times a day.
 If you are a heavy bleeder, that may require more frequent emptying.

-However, do not keep your cup inserted for more than 12 hours before emptying and cleaning it.
+However, do not keep your period cup inserted for more than 12 hours before emptying and cleaning it.

 I often get yeast infections.
 Can a menstrual cup help?